MicheleMarschner/ToDoApp-server/README.md

  - Add new ToDos
  - Delete all ToDos
  - Delete single ToDos

-**Upcoming**
  - Edit single ToDos
  - Mark single ToDos as done
  - Filter ToDos
- - Mobile Optimization & use of Accordion cards
- - Receive a random quote for the day
+ - Dashboard with random quote & weather forecast

+**Upcoming**
+ - Mobile Optimization
+ - Conversion into ful-blown productivity App with more detailed navigation (calendar view, dashboard, etc.)

 ## Tech-stack
  - React js (Functional Components)
- - Bootstrap
+ - Bootstrap & Customized CSS for styling
  - Node js / Express
- - MongoDB
+ - MongoDB / Mongoose

 ## Setup
-Required: A local mongoDB server, using MongoDB Compass or running mongod in your terminal OR mongoDB Atlas.

 **Config**
 1. Download or clone the repo, you need to follow this steps to have the development environment running :